 The act of acquiring goods and services (including construction) for the use of a governmental activity through purchase, rent, or lease.
 Includes the establishment of needs, description of requirements, selection of procurement method, selection of sources, solicitation of procurement, solicitation for offers, award of contract, financing, contraction administration, and related functions.

 An addition or supplement to a document; e.g., items or information added to a procurement document.

 To make a public announcement of the intention to purchase goods, services or construction with the intention of increasing the response and enlarging the competition.
 The announcement must conform to the legal requirements imposed by established laws, rules, policies and procedures to inform the public.

 A duly executed and legally binding contract; the act of agreeing.

-Authority for Local Purchase: granted by the commissioner of Administration to an individual who has successfully completed all requirements established by the Materials Management Division.
+Authority for Local Purchase: granted by the commissioner of Administration to an individual who has successfully completed all requirements established by the Office of State Procurement.

 A substitute response; an intentional substantive variation to a basic provision or clause of a solicitation by a vendor.

 A written modification to a contract or purchase order or other agreements.